mandolyte/nodepub-expermiment/README.md

-# nodepub-expermiment
+# obsidian-ebook

-Learn how to use this NPM package.
-Assess whether it can be part of an Obsidian plug-in.
+Research now to use Obsidian to create an ebook.